Lawson Harris

-William Lawson Harris (June 30, 1897 – March 31, 1948) was an American director, actor, producer, and writer who made a number of films in Australia.
+Lawson Harris (June 30, 1897 – March 31, 1948) was an American director, actor, producer, and writer who made a number of films in Australia.
 He came to Australia originally at the behest of Arthur Shirley to work as production manager on The Throwback (1920) and stayed out there for a number of years.
 Harris was the father of actor and director John Derek.

 Biography

 Harris was born on June 30, 1897, in Evansville, Vanderburgh County, Indiana, the son of William James Harris (1874–1908) and Elizabeth Bettie Hawley (1877–?).

 He moved to Australia in 1920 with Arthur Shirley and set up an acting school.

 In 1921, he announced he would make a film about the arrival of the Jews to Jerusalem.
 Instead he made Circumstance (1922) for Austral Super Films, a company he had established with Cecil Hargraves.
 They launched a second film almost immediately.

 In August 1922, Lawson was sued by Arthur Shirley who claimed Harris used threatening language against him.
 The case was dismissed.

 In January 1923, he announced his next film would be Yellow.
 It was not made.
 Instead Lawson returned to the U.S.

 In 1924, he married actress Yvonne Pavis.
 They divorced in 1925, and in the same year, he married actress Dolores Johnson (1903–1957), with whom he had a son, Derek Delevan Harris, who became an actor and director under the name John Derek.

 In 1931, he and Johnson divorced and he abandoned his son, but eventually reentered his life.